Background: Changes Introduced in Python 3.12 and Later

 -

-TestComplete Globals are not standard Python objects.
-Some of them are initialized later during runtime, which means their resolution might occasionally fail.
+TestComplete global objects are not standard Python objects, and some initialize only at runtime, so their resolution might occasionally fail.

 -